Salt Lake City and County Building: History

 The architectural firm of Monheim, Bird, and Proudfoot designed the Richardsonian Romanesque building (Olpin et al., 2005).
-Henry Monheim (a local architect since the 1870s), George Washington Bird (1854-1950; from Wichita, Kansas and William Thomas Proudfoot (1860-1928; also of Wichita) established the firm in 1891 specifically to design the building.
-Their firm won a building design contest against fourteen other submissions.
+Henry Monheim (a local architect since the 1870s), George Washington Bird (1854–1950; from Wichita, Kansas and William Thomas Proudfoot (1860–1928; also of Wichita) established the firm in 1891 specifically to design the building.
+Their firm won a building design contest against 14 other submissions.
 However, The Salt Lake Herald—another LDS-backed paper—claimed that the competition was a "pretentious fraud."
 Monheim, a Prussian immigrant, died one year into construction.
 Bird and Proudfoot moved to Philadelphia and Chicago respectively by 1896, so the City-County Building was their firm's only output.

-The building was monstrously over budget.
+The building was monstrously overbudget.
 Estimated by the firm at $350,000, the winning contractor bid $377,978, but by the building's dedication on December 28, 1894, it had cost nearly $900,000.
 Complicating matters was the Panic of 1893 which cut Salt Lake City and County revenues nearly in half.
 As a result of this, plans for large stained glass windows for the building were discarded.

 Although now used exclusively by Salt Lake City government, the building originally served many functions.
 Salt Lake County offices called the structure home until the 1980s when the County elected to build a new complex at 2100 South and State Street.

 The building served as Utah's Capitol from when statehood was granted in 1896 until the present Utah State Capitol was completed in 1915.
 The Salt Lake City and County building also housed Salt Lake's first public library and contained courtrooms, including one that condemned organizer Joe Hill to death amid international attention in 1914.

-From 1973 to 1989 the building was exhaustively renovated and repaired with an eye toward historical accuracy.
+At the conclusion of a few years of exhaustive renovation and remodeling of the building, and with an eye toward historical accuracy, the building was reopened in 1989.
 This was done in concert with a seismic upgrade called base isolation that placed the weak sandstone structure on a foundation of steel and rubber to better protect it from earthquake damage.

+In March of 2020, the building was shuttered after a 5.7-magnitude earthquake that shook the Wasatch Front.
+However, thanks to the base isolation invested in decades ago, the repairs needed were minimal.
+The building was reopened to the public in November of 2021.